Takeaways

 Investing in passive investments should be considered by beginner investors and investors looking to add less speculation into their investment portfolio.

 Not necessarily.
-Passive investing offers many benefits like low fees, transparency, and simple strategies to comprehend.
-Active investing is generally more complicated than passive investing and presents many opportunities to make money by investing too.
+Passive investing offers many benefits, like low fees, transparency, and simple strategies.
+Active investing is generally more complicated than passive investing and presents many opportunities to make money, too.

-There is no time like the present.
-Make sure you have saved enough money to have discretionary income to start investing.
 How much and how often you invest is tethered to your current financial health.
-The less debt you have and the more income you make, the faster you can start growing your money quickly through investing.
+The less debt you have and the higher your discretionary income, the faster you can start growing your money quickly through investing.
+The key is to take advantage of compounding interest.

 Check our Smart Money’s top online brokerage accounts and research what company makes the most sense to you.
 Some online trading platforms offer opportunities to earn promotions, rewards, and free money.